Roundworms in dogs and cats

-Roundworms, also commonly referred to as ‘worms’ are an extremely common parasitic worm found in both cats and dogs.
-While ring worms aren’t nearly as dangerous as other parasites like Heartworms and Paralysis Ticks, Roundworms can still cause your cat or dog a great deal of sickness if they are left untreated.
+Roundworms, also commonly referred to as ‘worms’, are an extremely common parasitic worm found in both cats and dogs.
+While roundworms aren’t nearly as dangerous as other parasites like heartworms and paralysis ticks, they can still cause your cat or dog a great deal of sickness if they are left untreated.

 Roundworms are very common and it’s important to regularly administer deworming medication to keep them at bay.
-While Roundworms aren’t life-threatening, they can cause your pet to suffer from episodes of diarrhoea.
-Vomiting, dehydration and weight loss are among the other symptoms that can be observed.
+While not life-threatening, they can cause your pet to suffer from episodes of diarrhoea.

-The most common symptoms that can be observed in both cats and dogs with Roundworms is diarrhoea.
+The most common symptom that can be observed in both cats and dogs is diarrhoea.
 Roundworms can cause your pet to pass very watery faecal matter, sometimes exhibiting a quantity of blood in the stool.

 In the later stages, vomiting is a common occurrence.
-Although dogs and cats regularly vomit for a variety of reasons, Roundworm will cause them to vomit more often and for no apparent reason.
-Animals suffering from diarrhoea and episodes of vomiting may also need to intake far greater quantities of water.
+Although dogs and cats regularly vomit for a variety of reasons, roundworm will cause them to vomit more often and for no apparent reason.
+Animals suffering from diarrhoea and episodes of vomiting may also need to drink far greater quantities of water.

-Kittens and puppies with Roundworm infestations will usually develop bloated abdomens or pot-like bellies.
-Roundworms are more dangerous to a young, developing kitten or puppy; for young pets, dehydration is far more likely to cause serious complications.
+Kittens and puppies with roundworm infestations will usually develop bloated abdomens or pot-like bellies.
+Roundworms are more dangerous to a young, developing kitten or puppy than an adult; for young pets, dehydration is far more likely to cause serious complications.

-Drastic weight loss is common for pets that are badly affected by Roundworms, paired with a decrease in the health of the coat.
+Drastic weight loss is another common for pets that are badly affected by roundworms, paired with a decrease in the health of the coat.

-The process of diagnosis is relatively simple – your vet will observe the symptoms mentioned above as well as ask you about your pet’s behaviour and take a stool sample for testing.
-Even if there are no real signs of Roundworm after testing, your vet will proscribe deworming medication for your pet.
+The process of diagnosis is relatively simple – your vet will observe the symptoms described above, ask you about your pet’s behaviour and take a stool sample for testing.
+Even if there are no real signs of roundworm after testing, your vet will probably prescribe deworming medication.

-Deworming medications or anthelmintic drugs will be proscribed to begin the deworming process.
-There isn’t one product that will remove all types of parasitic worms but one product will usually take care of a number of types.
+Deworming medications or anthelmintic drugs will be prescribed to begin the deworming process.
+There no product available that will remove all types of parasitic worms but there are many products that will take care of a number of types.

 There are many deworming products on the market and they can come in many forms.
-You may be instructed to buy tablets, chewables, liquids or a topical solution.
+The vet may recommend that you buy tablets, chewables, liquids or a topical solution.